appianps/ps-plugin-appianrpa-Snippets/README.md

 ## RPA Snippets: An Appian RPA utility, including examples, in order to integrate some robot actions over your process in an easier way.

-TODO: join iomenac snippet commonts and examples as explained below:

 ### * snippets-libraries, with all the source code.
 ### * snippets-examples, containing a robot example for each snippet.